The Home of Sarah Orne Jewett in South Berwick, Maine

-The Sarah Orne Jewett House, built around 1774 in South Berwick, Maine, is distinctly 18th-century Georgian architecture on its exterior.
+The Sarah Orne Jewett House, built around 1774 in South Berwick, Maine, reflects a distinctly 18th-century Georgian style.
 American writer Sarah Orne Jewett and her sisters inherited the home from their grandfather in the 1800s.
-The house with clapboard siding is situated prominently in the town center and is surrounded by a picket fence.
+The house, which is situated prominently in the town center, features clapboard siding and is surrounded by a picket fence.

-The architecture conveys classic symmetry and proportion and a black-and-white color scheme on its exterior.
-Homes of this style were generally two stories high and two rooms deep.
-The entrance was centrally placed with windows on the front façade balancing both sides of the main doorway.
-The windows in Georgian style were double-hung sash that move up and down for ventilation with small panes.
+The architecture conveys classic symmetry and proportion and features a black-and-white color scheme.
+The entrance was centrally placed, with windows on the front façade balancing both sides of the main doorway.
+The small-paned windows, in Georgian style, are double-hung sash that open vertically for ventilation.

 Deena Bouknight